Jiren (Dragon Ball): Dragon Ball Super anime

 Jiren awakens from his meditation upon sensing that Goku reactivated his Ultra Instinct form during his battle against Kefla, the Potara fusee of two Universe 6 Saiyans, Caulifla and Kale.
 He would continue to observe the battlefield until only Universe 7 and Universe 11 remained.
 He challenged Goku again and shares a vague explanation of his wish by stating that he seeks "what is beyond strength".
 He is then met by Vegeta who manages to out-maneuver and deliver a series of attacks before Jiren quickly incapacitates him.
 Vegeta later recovers, unleashes a limit-breaking transformation and allies with Goku to battle Jiren again, with the latter commending on how Goku and Vegeta are improving.
 The battle continues until Jiren stops to muse about Top's transformation as a God of Destruction and Vegeta departing to fight against Top, leaving only Goku to deal with.
 After Top is defeated, Jiren promptly calls him pathetic for throwing away his ideals and losing and praising Vegeta for holding on to his beliefs.
 He then proceeds to power up and stop holding back.
 Despite the aid of Android 17 and Frieza, Goku and Vegeta are unable to faze Jiren for too long, as he is able to successfully counterattack.

 Vermoud then recites Jiren's backstory, and explained that one day when Jiren was still a child, he found his home, village and parents killed by a mysterious, malevolent individual.
 Jiren was then adopted and trained by a martial arts teacher, alongside others to avenge Jiren's parents, until he encountered the evil figure again, during which Jiren's teacher and most of his disciples were killed.
-Not willing to avenge their comrades, the remaining students left Jiren alone, causing him to believe in one's own strength as an absolute goal towards justice and that trust in other is unnecessary.
+Not willing to avenge their comrades, the remaining students abandoned Jiren, causing him to believe in one's own strength as an absolute goal towards justice and that trust in others is unnecessary.
 Jiren would later train and fight on his own, ultimately joining the Pride Troopers later on.
 Jiren cuts off Vermoud's speech before re-engaging Android 17, who criticized him for being disdainful of his teammates and for only being focused on himself, before Jiren powers up a large energy attack to destroy the tournament area.
 However, Android 17 uses a self-destruct bomb and seemingly sacrifices himself to nullify Jiren's attack, preventing Goku and Vegeta from being eliminated.
 Vegeta confronts Jiren again, despite suffering from exhaustion due to his battle with Top.
 Jiren toys with Vegeta and severely injures him, despite the Saiyan refusing to give up, before eliminating him.